sciZer0/7/c/README.md

 <h1 align="center">
-  This is the continuation of this article:
+  This is the continuation of this paper:
 </h1>

 **Fundamental Errors in Science and New Discoveries Changing All Science:<br>